second-state/whitepapers/smart-contracts-search-engine/start-a-search-engine.md

 ```python
 stopAtBlock = latestBlockNumber - math.floor(100 / int(self.secondsPerBlock))
 ```
 For example if the blockchain has 1 million blocks and the `seconds_per_block` [in the config.ini](https://github.com/second-state/smart-contract-search-engine/blob/45ea54d0217fff0973a40f95c688ac03eedc2e1c/python/config.ini#L3) is set to 10, the system will process the most recent block `1000000` and stop at block `999990` (harvest only the 10 most recent blocks).
+Once executed, this topup will run repeatedly i.e. it does not have to be run using cron because it already uses Python `time.sleep` and will repeat as required.

 The `harvest.py -m topup` mode quickly and efficiently traverses only a few of the latest blocks with its sole purpose being to find only the most recent transactions which involve smart contracts.
 These are stored in the smart contract search engine's [masterindex](https://github.com/second-state/smart-contract-search-engine/blob/45ea54d0217fff0973a40f95c688ac03eedc2e1c/python/config.ini#L9).

+Both of the above modes have only identified (and saved to the masterindex) transactions which involve the creation of smart contracts.
+None of this data is searchable via the API.
+These full and topup modes are run at all times as they provide the definitive list of transactions which the search engine has to process on an ongoing basis.

+#### Faster State
+The `harvest.py -m faster_state` mode operates in the following way.
+It traverses only the most recent blocks, calls the public/view functions of the contracts in those blocks and updates the [commonindex](https://github.com/second-state/smart-contract-search-engine/blob/45ea54d0217fff0973a40f95c688ac03eedc2e1c/python/config.ini#L12).
+Rememberibg that the commonindex is the index which provides the smart contract state data to the API.

+*Note* This `-m faster_state` mode requires that the smart contract instantiation is already known to the smart contract search engine indices.
+This requires work.
+This mode was created for a special case whereby the search engine was required to provide real-time data for a blockchain with 1 second block intervals.
+Part of this special use case required that the software which was responsible for instantiating new contracts explicitly indexed the contract's ABIs and also the transaction hash of the contract instantiation.
+This was achieved via the [submitManyAbis()])https://github.com/second-state/es-ss.js#submit-many-abis-in-conjuntion-with-a-single-tx-hash-for-indexing) API call.

+This mode provides the fastest data updates available.
+However, as mentioned above, it also needs to have each contract's ABIs and transaction hash to be purposely indexed asap.
+This mode is not about self discovery, but rather about explicit indexing in real-time.
+The system can perform self discovery but the self discovery process (testing combinations of many ABIs and many contract addresses i.e. millions of combinations) takes longer than 1 second.

 ### Flask